Last Updated on

 And this Greek mythology was based on the idea of a female deity that emerged in Cyprus even earlier, represented by figurines and stones.

-If you’re looking for a budget option, 777 Beach Guesthouse has dorm beds available.
+If you’re looking for a budget option, 777 Beach Guesthouse has basic dorm beds available.

 A very reasonably-priced option with good space is Valentino’s Court.